 Source: aws.amazon

 Key areas of focus include cutting-edge technologies like machine learning, artificial intelligence, and big data analytics.
-AWS’s strategic approach helps them stay ahead of the curve, providing their clients with innovative tools that support large-scale, mission-critical applications across industries.
+AWS’s strategic approach helps it stay ahead of the curve, providing its clients with innovative tools that support large-scale, mission-critical applications across industries.

 Atlassian: Supporting Development Teams